aws/aws-cli/awscli/examples/cloudtrail/update-trail.rst

 The following ``update-trail`` command updates a trail to use an existing bucket for log delivery::

-  aws cloudtrail update-trail --name Trail1 --s3-bucket-name my-bucket
+  aws cloudtrail update-trail --name Trail1 --s3-bucket-name amzn-s3-demo-bucket

 Output::